Montrose (Tas.)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a relatively low 6.2% of Montrose residents work from home, which may be partly due to COVID-19 conditions.
-Across all routes, service frequency averages 203 trips per day, equating to approximately 177 weekly trips per individual stop.
+According to the 2021 Census, only 6.2% of residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 203 trips daily, equating to approximately 177 weekly trips per individual stop.

 Frequently Asked Questions - Transport